TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Index.rst

 Setting up your remote
 ======================

-You can instruct git to push to Gerrit_ instead of the original repository.
-It acts as a kind of fascade in front of GIT.
+You can instruct Git to push to Gerrit_ instead of the original repository.
+It acts as a kind of facade in front of Git.

 .. code-block:: bash